Pro Tips For Easier Fastening

 Wallet-Friendly, Pro-Grade Pocket Jig

-Kreg just introduced the new Foreman DB210, a pro-grade pocket-hole machine.
-It has all the features of previous Foremans but sells for half the price.
+Kreg’s Foreman DB210 is a pro-grade pocket-hole machine.
+It has all the features of previous Foreman models but sells for half the price.
 The beauty of this class of pocket jigs is that indexing, clamping and boring all happen just by pulling down the handle.
 It’s a very affordable version of the expensive dedicated pocket jigs found in cabinet shops.

 The DB210 can bore three types of Kreg pocket holes: standard, micro and heavy duty, and it works on material 1/2 in. up to 1-1/2 in. thick.
 The vacuum attachment does a great job of collecting debris, which speeds up drilling and adds life to the bits.
-It’s built solid like a shop machine should be but weighs only about 20 lbs., so it’s a cinch to haul out to the job site.
-You woodworkers, cabinet builders and serious DIYers are going to love this tool.
+It’s built solid like a shop machine should be but weighs only about 20 pounds, so it’s a cinch to haul out to the job site.
+Woodworkers and cabinet makers are going to love this tool.

 Hey, roofers, you all have a high-quality tacker-hammer-style stapler, but check this out.
 It’s a pneumatic staple gun from Spotnails that shoots the same Duo-Fast 50 series staples as your hammer tacker, and shoots them fast!
 It also holds more staples than your tacker (more than 2-1/2 full clips).
 But the best feature of this gun may be the absence of a staple retainer clip.
 (Who hasn’t rummaged around a bush looking for a dropped clip?)
 Since your compressor and hoses are out already, this gun might be worth a try.
-Buy a Spotnails staple gun online or at tool stores.
+Buy a Spotnails staple gun on Amazon here.